Ultimate Tax Guide for US Expats Living in Mexico

 Mexico Income Tax Rate for Non-Residents

 Non-cash compensation is considered taxable in Mexico, including any benefits or taxes paid on your behalf by your employer.
-Foreign nationals do not get an exception.
+Foreign nationals do not get an exemption.

 Capital Gains Tax

 Capital gains are also subject to taxation in Mexico.
-This includes gains made from selling:
+This includes gains made from selling certain assets, including (but not limited to):

 As with the income tax, the capital gains tax is impacted by your residency status.
 If you are a resident of Mexico, you will be taxed on your worldwide capital gains.
 If you are a non-resident, you will only be taxed on capital gains from a Mexican source.